-Landing at a beautiful secluded beach you will be instructed to follow your guide through the ancient Tongass National Forest, which is the nation's largest national forest at almost 17 million acres (almost 5.7 million acres has been designated as wilderness).
-Home to a diverse cross-section of animals including bears, eagles, salmon, sand hill cranes, wolves and trumpeter swans, you will learn about the many amazing botanical species native to this region.
-Your guide will also be able to point out the wonderful Western red cedars and yellow cedars that early Natives depended on for spiritual enrichment, shelter and transportation.
-The trail you will be taking is mostly boardwalk, well maintained and about one mile in length.
+Landing at a beautiful secluded beach you will be instructed to follow your guide through the ancient Tongass National Forest, which is the nation's largest national forest at almost 17 million acres (almost 5.7 million acres have been designated as wilderness).
+Home to a diverse cross-section of animals including bears, eagles, salmon, sandhill cranes, wolves, and trumpeter swans, you will learn about the many amazing botanical species native to this region.
+Your guide will also be able to point out the wonderful Western red cedars and yellow cedars that early Natives depended on for spiritual enrichment, shelter, and transportation.
+The trail you will be taking is mostly boardwalk, well-maintained, and about one mile in length.
 You will also have the opportunity to learn about beach life that is present during your visit.
-You may see starfish or sea cucumber, or learn how the natives used the sea weed in their daily lives.
+You may see starfish or sea cucumber, or learn how the natives used the seaweed in their daily lives.

 During your stay at the island, you'll enjoy an Alaska-style snack by the campfire and take in the wonderful vistas, before your return trip to Ketchikan.

 Included: Rain gear, life jacket, and snacks.

 Please note: This tour is not accessible to guests in wheelchairs or with severe walking difficulties.
 Guests need to be able to climb a 10-step ladder to get in/out of the Seahawk vessel.